Developer: Sassan Holdings

 The appearance of the development changes considerably along Star Lane and by doing so, it keeps in character of the area.
 A modern five storey brick building with ground floor retail creates a mid density block acting as a ‘step down’ from the high density (waterfront) to the lower density (town centre).
 On the junction with Fore Street, a modern building inspired by the pitched roofs of that street conforms to the urban fabric.

 The entrance to the 6942 sq m multi-storey car park is to the right of the brick building, the building framed with vertical orange panelling on the picture below.
 The position of the car park allows for easy access from all directions due to Slade Street which allows westbound traffic to cut off the one-way system.

 Though no official reason has been given for why this development was never realised, the financial crash of 2008 certainly played apart and confidence was lost causing this proposal, among others, being shelved.
 The devastating impact the crash had on the Waterfront can still be seen today with the Regatta Quay development, the winerack as well as the unfinished Cranfield Mill.

-It is a shame as this development, unlike others, was actually responsive and considerate to the surrounding urban context.
 Though debatable to how much of the residential blocks were ‘affordable’, the link between the Waterfront and Fore Street as well as the Customs House Square would have certainly enhanced the area for the better.
-As it remains, the development is listed on the architects website, however, this mixed use scheme will not be built.
+As it remains, the development is listed on the architects website, however, a completely different proposal for a ‘student village’ on the same site was submitted in 2011, henceforth, Customs House Square will never be built.